Skip to content

 Bash Sandbox Settings

 Configure advanced sandbox behavior.
 The sandbox isolates bash commands from your filesystem and network.
-See Bash Sandbox documentation for details.
+See Bash Sandbox Documentation for details.

-Configuration KeyDescriptionExample
+KeyDescriptionExample

 enabledEnable bash sandbox (macOS/Linux only).
 Default: falsetrue